Audi Brake Fluid Warning Light

 2. Locate the reservoir under the hood.
 It will have a white cap with a red fill line.

 3. Remove the cap and look at the level of fluid inside.
-If it’s below the red line, you need to add more fluid.
+If it's below the red line, add more fluid.

-4. Use a clean funnel to pour fresh brake fluid into the reservoir until it reaches the full line.
-Avoid getting any dirt or debris in the fluid while you’re working.
+4. Use a clean funnel to pour fresh brake fluid into the reservoir until it reaches the entire line.
+Avoid getting any dirt or debris in the fluid while you're working.

 5. Replace the cap and close up the reservoir.
 Wash your hands thoroughly after handling brake fluid, as it can be corrosive.